yann-ro/slit-aclearn/README.md

 # to improve

--  plotting tsne/pca from features of nn.
+- plotting t-sne/pca from features of nn.
+- plotting t-sne/pca with all data (unsupervised)